Converter (Three-Phase)

 The amount of time it takes for a diode to switch off when the voltage across it reverses polarity from forward bias to reverse bias.

 The interval between when the current initially crosses zero (when the diode switches off) and when the current drops to less than 10% of the peak current.
-The value of the Reverse recovery time, trr parameter must be greater than the value of the Peak reverse current, iRM parameter divided by the value of the Rate of change of current when measuring, iRM parameter.
+The value of the parameters Reverse recovery time, trr must be greater than the value of parameters Peak reverse current, iRM*divided by the value of the parameter *Rate of change of current when measuring, iRM.

 Dependencies

-To use this parameter, set the Integral protection diode parameter to `Diode with charge dynamics' and the Reverse recovery time parametrization parameter to `Specify reverse recovery time directly'.
+To use this parameter, set the parameters to Model dynamics value Diode with charge dynamics`and the Reverse recovery time parametrization parameters to the Reverse recovery time parametrization value `Specify reverse recovery time directly

 |